bmichele/poetry_generation/README.md

 ```

 At this point, you can use the `generator` class to generate a poem as follows.
-IMPORTANT: the fine-tuned models must be placed in the `models` directory before running the code!
+IMPORTANT: the fine-tuned models must be downloaded and placed in the `models` directory before running the code!
+Links to download the available models are given in the next section.
 Disclaimer: the generator might not be able to write down the Kalevala :sweat_smile:
 ```shell
 $ python